danielquintaos/mod10-pon4/README.md

 # Black and White Image Filter Application

+[!IMPORTANT] This application is a continuation of [mod10-pon3](https://github.com/danielquintaos/mod10-pon3).
+The differences can be seen here.

 ## Overview

 The Black and White Image Filter Application is a Flutter-based mobile application that allows users to sign up, log in, upload images, and view black-and-white filtered versions of their uploaded images.
-The backend is powered by FastAPI, providing APIs for user authentication, image processing, and logging user activities.
+The backend is powered by FastAPI and Node.js, providing APIs for user authentication, image processing, events management, and logging user activities.

 ## Features